Üsküdar: Skoutarion, Scutari

 In the 12th century, the city changed its name to Skoutarion (Σκουτάριον), the name deriving from the Emperor's Skoutarion Palace nearby.
 In 1338 the Ottoman leader Orhan Gazi took Skoutarion, giving the Ottomans a base within sight of Constantinople for the first time.

 In the Ottoman period Üsküdar was one of the three communities outside the city walls of Constantinople (along with Eyüp and Galata).
 The area was a major burial ground, and today many large cemeteries remain, including Karacaahmet Mezarlığı, Bülbülderesi Mezarlığı, and a number of Jewish and Christian cemeteries.
 Karacaahmet Mezarlığı is one of Istanbul's largest cemeteries.
 The Bülbülderesi cemetery is next to Fevziye Hatun mosque.

+During the WWI, Üsküdar suffered several times in 1918 due to the British bombing of İstanbul.

 The neighborhood suffered during the ethnic-religious violence of the 6 September 1955, Istanbul pogrom.
 Turkish rioters looted Greek and Armenian Christian shops and many Greeks and Armenians subsequently fled the country.

 Üsküdar today

 The district of Üsküdar is one of Istanbul's oldest-established residential areas.
 It is directly opposite the old city of Eminönü and transport across the Bosphorus is easy by boat or bridge.
 So there are well-established communities here, many retired people, and many residents commute to the European side for work or school (being cheap and central Üsküdar has a large student population).
-During the rush-hour, the waterfront is bustling with people running from ferryboats and motorboats onto buses and minibuses. Üsküdar also has the smell of the sea, the sound of foghorns, motorboats and seagulls and one of the best views of the city.
+During the rush-hour, the waterfront is bustling with people running from ferryboats and motorboats onto buses and minibuses.
+The Çamlıca Hill is a popular picnic spot for many Istanbul residents.